-3.3 Flow generation
+3.3 Flow Generation

-Similar to most of the animating systems, we use the user's annotations to specify the flow direction.
-Two main differences are that (1) our system directly uses them to extract per-pixel flow direction without an expensive video retrieval process, and (2) while prior system Okabe et al. [24] computes a dense flow field by interpolating the sparse information to deal with the sparse user strokes, we can impart the flow to the entire animating object by solving an optimization despite how sparse strokes are.
+Similarly to most of the animating systems, we use the user's annotations to specify the flow direction.
+Two main differences are that (1) our system directly uses them to extract per-pixel flow direction without an expensive video retrieval process and (2) while the prior system from Okabe et al. [24] computes a dense flow field by interpolating the sparse information to deal with the sparse user strokes, we can impart the flow to the entire animating object by solving an optimization despite how sparse the strokes are.